UMAprotocol/UMIPs/add-ibbtc-priceid.md

 **Why this implementation of the identifier as opposed to other implementation designs?**

 This implementation is due to ibBTC's main sources of liquidity being on Sushiswap.
 Currently, there are no centralized exchanges with ibBTC listed, and most liquidity will remain on DEXs as it is incentivized.

 **What analysis can you provide on where to get the most robust prices?
 (Robust as in legitimate liquidity, legitimate volume, price discrepancies between exchanges, and trading volume between exchanges)**

 Sushiswap on Ethereum and Polygon networks has the vast majority of ibBTC volume and depth.
 These should be used over all other sources.

 **What is the potential for the price to be manipulated on the chosen exchanges?**

 The potential risk for this is low.
+Ethereum and Polygon are reliable networks, and TWAP is used to hedge short term price manipulation.

 **Should the prices have any processing (e.g., TWAP)?**